 The more data collected by a centralized solution, the clearer the insight provided to overseers.
 Many hospitals want to work with suppliers and vendors to improve their supply chain visibility.
 Organizations should look for medical device manufacturers that operate with their own automated data collection solution so all parties are aware of what to expect from inventory deliveries.

 An RFgen case study detailed how Ascent Healthcare Solutions, a medical device preprocessor, used a JD Edwards ERP inventory management solution to simplify its development process and prevent shipping errors.
 Ascent worked with RFgen to create a plug and play manufacturing system that prevented redundancies and reported performance to users.
-By simplifying the data collection solutions through automation, the company covered any holes in previous procedures and could communicate every aspect of product and supply chain performance to medical buyers.
+By simplifying the data collection solutions through automation, the company covered any holes in previous procedures and could communicate every aspect of the product and supply chain performance to medical buyers.

 You may unsubscribe from these communications at anytime.